Menu

 I have made some changes to the following segment on Sunday, 3 December 2023, to support issues raised on our Home page.

-It is important to visit the 8 and 10 August 2006 witness statements.
+It is essential to visit the 8 and 10 August 2006 witness statements.

 The Major Fraud Group asked me to supply this discarded evidence at the request of their barrister, Neil Jepson.